unkeett/academic-hub/README.md

 This project is actively being developed.
 Here are known issues and limitations:

-### Bugs
+### 🐛 Known Bugs
+> [!IMPORTANT]
-- Some error messages only appear in browser console, not shown to users
+> Some error messages only appear in the browser console.
+We are working on a Toast notification system to show these to users.
-- Password confirmation error in registration form doesn't always display properly
-- No loading indicators on some form submissions
-- Console.error statements throughout codebase (should use proper logging)

-### Missing Features
-- **Password reset** - Users cannot reset forgotten passwords
-- **Email verification** - No email verification on registration
-- **API documentation** - No Swagger/OpenAPI docs
-- **Tests** - No unit or integration tests
-- **Pagination** - All data loads at once (performance issue with large datasets)

-### Security Considerations
+### ⚠️ Security Considerations
-- No rate limiting on authentication endpoints (vulnerable to brute force)
-- Input sanitization not fully implemented (XSS risk)
-- CORS allows all origins (should be restricted in production)
-- No HTTPS enforcement or security headers

-### Code Quality
-- Some duplicate code in controllers
-- No API versioning strategy
-- Missing database indexes (performance issue)
-- Configuration management could be improved
+> [!WARNING]
+> This project currently has no rate limiting on authentication.
+It is intended for **local learning use only** and should not be deployed to production without adding security headers and input sanitization.

+### 💡 Note for Contributors
+> [!NOTE]
+> We follow a "separation of concerns" logic.
+If you are touching the database, look at the `models/` folder in the backend first.

 **For a complete list of issues, see [GITHUB_ISSUES.md](./GITHUB_ISSUES.md)**